selfhostedworld.com logoselfhostedworld.com

 Features:

-• One-click Vercel deployment
+• one-click Vercel deployment

-• Desktop app downloads
+• desktop app

-• Self-hosted LLM compatibility
+• self-hosted LLM support

-• Local browser storage
+• local browser storage

-• Markdown support
+• Markdown rendering

 +5 more